 “Nope, the two must go alone,” said the Arch Priest.
 “It might seem inappropriate.
 But there have been many a priestesses with a warden to protect her.”

 “He’s a father.
-What more than you want?”
+What more do you want?”

 Kiao was certain for that person not being Oeric.